Data handling with Pandas![link image 69](/icons/link.svg)

 california_housing_train

-So it is very useful to have methods for exploring it and obtaining information quickly.
+So it's very useful to have methods for exploring it and getting information quickly.

-To view the first few rows and get an idea of what the DataFrame
+To view the first rows and get an idea of what the DataFrame

 looks like, there is the head()

-method, which by default shows the first 5 rows of the DataFrame
+method, which by default displays the first 5 rows of the DataFrame

 .
 If you want to see a different number of rows, specify it using the n